-Teanga Tí for Networks with Preschool Children
+Teanga Tí Networks for families with Preschool Children

 Glór na nGael supports playgroups where Irish is the language of these groups.
-The Glór na nGael playgroups give children the opportunity to begin learning social skills and to hear the Irish language in a natural setting outside the home.
+Glór na nGael playgroups give children the opportunity to begin learning social skills and to hear the Irish language in a natural setting outside the home.
 Parents are able to enjoy relationships and build a support network.

 A minimum of five will be involved in each group.
 It is possible that parents are fluent in Irish, have moderate Irish and are trying to improve their ability or have little Irish but want to achieve a higher standard.
 There is a place for them in this scheme.